lufanbb/meetup-event-rsvp/README.md

 ## To access the public deployed version
-1. First you need to install [Allow-Control-Allow-Origin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) chrome plugin and enable it.
+1. First you need to install [Allow-Control-Allow-Origin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) chrome plugin and enable it in your Chrome browser.
 2. Go to [Meetup Event RSVP](https://meetup-event-rsvp.netlify.com/) site and login with your Meetup account to get access token.
 3. You should be able to see the list of Events and click on any one to expand it and reveal more details.
 ## Thought process and progress for this project